domoniccassidy/Advanced-Foreign-Services/architecture/A001-Domain-Model-Decision.md

 # 1. Domain Model Decision
-Date: 2023-10-10

-## Status

-Accepted

-## Context
+## Context and Problem Statement

-Should the account and registration be included in the domain model?
+Should the account and registration system be included in the domain model?

+## Considered Options

+* Include the account and registration in the domain model
+* Only include account
+* Include neither

-## Decision
+## Decision Outcome

-We have decided that it will be included in the domain model.
+Chosen option: "Include the account and registration in the domain model", because
+* These are fundamental components of the system
+* I don't belive we could show the login and registration without including these elements

-## Consequences
+## Confirmation

-You can clearly see the entrance to the system and how the user interacts with this as a result.
+Accepted on 2023-10-10